Nanticoke, New York

 Nanticoke is a town in Broome County, New York, United States.
 The population was 1,672 at the 2010 census.
-The town was named after the Nanticoke people, who were a Native American tribe native to Chesapeake Bay.
+The town was named after the Nanticoke people, who were a Native American tribe native to the Chesapeake Bay.

 The town is on the western border of the county and is northwest of Binghamton.

 History

 The area was first settled by Europeans circa 1793.
 The town of Nanticoke was formed from the town of Lisle in 1831.
 The two villages, Glen Aubrey and Nanticoke, grew up around flour and lumber mills.
-Nanticoke people had been pushed from their home in Chesapeake Bay first to Nanticoke, Pennsylvania, south of Nanticoke, New York.
+Nanticoke people had been pushed from their home in the Chesapeake Bay first to Nanticoke, Pennsylvania, south of Nanticoke, New York.
 Later they were pushed again and resettled north once more, in Nanticoke, Ontario.

 Geography

 According to the United States Census Bureau, the town has a total area of 63.1 km2, of which 62.9 km2 is land and 0.2 km2, or 0.37%, is water.

 The western town line is the border of Tioga County.

 New York State Route 26 is a north-south highway in the town.

 Nanticoke Creek flows southward from the town to the Susquehanna River.